Built in 2009, McCrory Hall for the Performing Arts is home to our theater and music programs.

 SAS Conference Services offers your organization a beautiful and centrally-located venue for all your gathering needs.
 Located between Atlanta and Nashville, on the beautiful Cumberland Plateau, SAS is the perfect location to get away from the hustle and bustle of the city to celebrate, collaborate, and create.
 We provide a full-line of conference and event services.
 Our meeting spaces are available for use year round and we offer lodging services from May to September.
 We also offer assistance with dining, off-site event and conference program coordination.

-- Professional Development Conferences
+- Professional Development Conferences / Board Meeting

 - Sports Camps